vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This project helps watchmaking hobbyists build 3D printable "Rising Sun" mainspring winders for every possible size imaginable.
 Everything provided here is free and open source.
 This is the modern solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
 Use it at your own risk.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
-Worry not, as we have come to your rescue.

 This mainspring winder is designed using FreeCAD to be easily 3D printed with no post-processing/finishing required.
 It will cost $10 for a single set (approximately) by most 3D print service providers.
-Alternatively, you may choose to just purchase a prebuilt kit from eBay seller **AndyShap2** [here](https://www.ebay.com/itm/125428348675).
+Alternatively, you may choose to just purchase a prebuilt kit from eBay seller **AndyShap2 [here](https://www.ebay.com/itm/125428348675)** (single set) or **[here](https://www.ebay.com/itm/125578735361?hash=item1d3d136f01:g:w1gAAOSwDgRjWxwW)** (complete set).

 The winder design dimensions are parameterized.
 This allows us to dynamically change any size/dimensions parameter, and FreeCAD will recalculate the entire design accordingly for proper functionality.
 This is how the generator script is able to build a complete set of winders with different sizes each (7mm to 18.5mm) from just a single design file.